Railways in Sydney: 21st century

 The 2010s saw substantial investment in Sydney's railways.
 New suburban, metro and light rail lines have been constructed in the 2010s and 2020s, and a new focus emerged on urban rail in Australia.
 The Carlingford line and the Epping to Chatswood Rail Link, former parts of the suburban network, were subsumed by the Parramatta Light Rail and Metro North West & Bankstown Line respectively.
 Conversely, the Sydney Monorail was closed in 2013.
 In 2020, transport minister Andrew Constance stated that Sydney had become a “train city, it wouldn’t matter if it was light rail, metro or the inter-city trains.”

 The goods system has also been expanded.
 The Southern Sydney Freight Line, an extension to the dedicated freight network from the end of the Metropolitan Goods line at Sefton to Macarthur, opened in 2013.
-The Northern Sydney Freight Corridor programme saw the loop between North Strathfield and Rhodes duplicated with an underpass, opened in 2015, whilst a third track between Epping and Thornleigh was opened in 2016.
+The Northern Sydney Freight Corridor program saw the loop between North Strathfield and Rhodes duplicated with an underpass, opened in 2015, whilst a third track between Epping and Thornleigh was opened in 2016.